As a child, I often visited museums. I was lucky to be able to travel with my family, and to visit interpretive spaces across the country.

 In the simplest terms, the recommendations of the TRC mean that museums need to be important sites of truth-telling and reconciliation.
 What does this mean for Canada’s human rights museum?
 It means that, as a curator, I am constantly thinking not only about the what, but about the how.
 In other words, how can I as a researcher make sure that Indigenous peoples are involved in a meaningful and respectful way in the exhibits in which they are featured, and that the story they want to tell is told?
 Partly, this means taking more time to consult with Elders, individuals and organizations about what matters to them.
 In addition, it means making sure that we don’t treat the story as a final one and that we highlight, in every way possible, the work left to be done.
 Finally, this vision means working in partnership to bring new stories to the public.

-In May 2016, the Museum was proud to present Take the Indian: A Vocal Reflection on Missing Children.
+In May 2016, the Museum was proud to present Take the Indian: A Vocal Reflection on Missing Children - will open in a new tab.
 This work by Andrew Balfour, artistic director at Camerata Nova, takes an unflinching look at the power of words, both those of the abuser and those of the survivor.
 The piece features difficult content related to the experience of residential schools and the vivid recollections of abuse.
 Take the Indian is about truth-telling: it is about difficult knowledge, and the need to know it.
 It is about the past, the present, and the future.

 In other words, it is exactly the kind of performance that matters.
 Why?
 Take the Indian doesn’t try to bury the hurt or the pain.
 This piece confronts the past head-on.
 It shows the scars that survivors and their descendants still bear from this history.
 And, importantly, it helps to explain why as individuals, we cannot turn our eyes.
 It underscores that the future is all of our responsibility.